haras-unicorn/dot/README.md

   - [ ] if Windows 11 VM is not an option use dual-boot on NVME (probably the way forward)
     - [ ] set up secure boot on nixos
     - [ ] set up tpm on nixos
-- [ ] use nixos as "primary" os
 - [ ] use https://github.com/nix-community/nixago
 - [ ] figure out direnv
-- [ ] xdg.configFile for config files, xdg.dataFile for data files, xdg.desktopEntries for syncthing, transmission...
 - [ ] xdg.mimeApps configure default applications
 - [ ] xdg.userDirs
 - [ ] xresources theme